HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 ## Results

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and three worker nodes.
 The system successfully handled concurrent user loads of 1,000, 2,500, 4,000, and 5,000 users, with a low error rate (< 0.0001%).
-At 8,000 users, error rates increased dramatically and the response times went up as well.
-For a response time to be considered optimal, it should be under 1 second.
+At 8,000 users, error rates increased dramatically and the response times went up.
+For a response time to be considered optimal, it should be under one second.

-The tests then moved to a setup with four worker nodes and 10,000 concurrent users.
+Subsequent tests were conducted on a setup with four worker nodes and 10,000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
-At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
-The alterations to these containers aimed to determine which factors were significantly beneficial.
+Adjustments were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
+These changes aimed to identify the most beneficial factors for the activity.

-For the HAProxy container, increasing the CPU dramatically increased throughput.
+For the HAProxy container, increasing the CPU allocation dramatically increased throughput.
 When the number of HAProxy pods was increased, the throughput decreased.

-For the Core pod, increasing the CPU limit gave a boost to performance but this effect eventually saturated at 5600 millicore.
-Increasing the number of Core pods at this point had additional benefits.
+For the Core pod, increasing the CPU limit gave a boost to performance, but this effect eventually saturated at 5600 millicore.
+This result indicated that increasing the number of Core pods at this point provided additional benefits.

 ## Conclusion

 There are several factors that can affect the performance of DX in Kubernetes.
-Changes in the number of running nodes, number of pods, and the capacity of individual pods can  improve the performance of DX.
+Changes in the number of running nodes, number of pods, and the capacity of individual pods can improve its performance.

 !!!note
      Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involving the number of concurrent users.
 Refer to the [DX Core tuning guide](../traditional_deployments.md) for further enhancements.

 ### Recommendations

-- For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.
+- For a medium-sized workload in AWS, start the Kubernetes cluster with one master and four worker nodes.

-- For the HAProxy and RingApi containers, increasing the CPU increases throughput, but increasing the number of pods does not.
+- To increase the throughput for the HAProxy and RingAPI containers, increase their CPU allocations.
+Note that increasing the number of pods does not increase throughput.

-- For DAM and persistence node pods, CPU limits were increased due to the observations from Grafana about the usage of CPU and memory on the load test.
-After this initial change, increasing the pod replicas boosted the performance and handling of the 10,000 concurrent users load.
-For DAM, increasing the number of pods increases throughput.
+- To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
+Increasing the number of pods also increases throughput for DAM.

-- For testing purposes, OpenLDAP pod values were also increased for holding more authenticated users for rendering.
-However, the OpenLDAP pod is not for production use.
+- To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
+Note that the OpenLDAP pod is not for production use.

-- For optimizing the Core container, start with increasing the CPU until this saturates.
-After the optimal CPU level is determined, increase the number of pods to increase performance.
+- To optimize the Core container, increase the CPU allocation until the container saturates.
+After the optimal CPU level is determined, increase the number of pods to boost performance.

 !!!note
      Do not size your JVM Heap size larger than the allotted memory for the pod.

-There were a number of alterations done to the initial Helm chart configuration.
-The following table contains the number and limits for each pod.
-Using these values significantly improves the responsiveness of the setup and enables the system to handle 10,000 concurrent users with a vastly improved average response time and a minimal error rate.
+Modifications were made to the initial Helm chart configuration during the tests.
+The following table outlines the pod count and limits for each pod.
+After applying these values, the setup showed significantly improved responsiveness.
+These changes allowed the system to handle 10,000 concurrent users with a substantial reduction in average response time and a minimal error rate.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|